Quercus subg. Cerris: Description

 Like all species of Quercus, those of subgenus Cerris are trees or shrubs with acorn-like fruit in which a cup covers at least the base of the nut.
-Members of subgenus Cerris are distinguished from members of subgenus Quercus by few morphological featurs, their separation being largely determined by molecular phylogenetic evidence.
+Members of subgenus Cerris are distinguished from members of subgenus Quercus by few morphological features, their separation being largely determined by molecular phylogenetic evidence.
 The structure of the mature pollen is one feature that distinguishes the two subgenera: in subgenus Cerris, the small folds or wrinkles (rugulae) are visible or at most weakly obscured, whereas in subgenus Quercus, the rugulae are obscured by sporopollenin.

 The two subgenera are also distinguished to some extent by their different distributions.
 Subgenus Cerris is primarily Eurasian, with a few species in North Africa, and may be called the Old World clade or the mid-latitude clade.
-Subgenus Quercus occurs mainly in the Americas (although some species are also found in Eurasia), and may be called the New World clade or the high-latitude clade.
+Subgenus Quercus occurs mainly in the Americas (although some species are also found in Eurasia and North Africa), and may be called the New World clade or the high-latitude clade.